imNandini19/TurboTiger-Typing-/README.md

    git push origin feature/your-feature-name
    ```
 6. **Submit a Pull Request**: Navigate to the original repository and click on 'New Pull Request'.

-## Acknowledgments

-Special thanks to all contributors and users who have supported the development of TurboTiger Typing.

 ---